Bangladesh Army Aviation Group: Current inventory

-Future modernisation plans
+Future modernization plans

 Bangladesh government has adopted a total restructuring plan for the Army Aviation Group.
 As per the plan, the Army Aviation Group will be renamed as the Army aviation.
 The total manpower of the unit will be raised from 204 to 704 personnel.
 By 2021, the number of aircraft operated by army aviation will be twenty-six.
 The army aviation maintenance workshop with 147 personnel will be re-structured to army aviation engineering workshop with 490 personnel.
 An aviation directorate will also be formed in the army.

-They also have a plan to add fixed wing aircraft, transport aircraft, attack helicopters to the fleet in the process.
+They also have a plan to add fixed wing aircraft, transport aircraft, attack helicopters to the fleet in the process as well, while The Bangladesh Army is set to acquire four UH-60L Black Hawk helicopters as part of its military modernization efforts.
+This acquisition is part of the "Forces Goal 2030" modernization plan, which aims to enhance the nation's defense infrastructure and operational capabilities.
+The UH-60L Black Hawk is a multi-mission helicopter known for its robustness and versatility, making it a strategic choice for the Bangladesh Army's future aviation needs.
+The procurement process involves sealed bids from local and foreign manufacturers, with the tender opening date set for January 2026.